pawanmsr/pawanmsr.github.io/_posts/2023-09-14-drawing-adventure.markdown

 [GLB](/assets/bin/marut.glb)

 HAL HF-24 Marut was one of the last planes to have undergone airborne aerodynamic (instead of wind tunnel) testing by being tugged by another aircraft.
+Views from simulation are also available on tumblr blog.

 ## Engineering Ecosystem